-Decatur City Commission approves rezoning, conditional use permit for daycareSmarties Academy at Common Table church has requested a zoning change to continue to operate on the church campus.
+Decatur City Commission approves rezoning, conditional use permit for daycareSmarties Academy is located in the Common Table church building.
 Photo by John Kiely.

 Decatur, GA — The Decatur City Commission, at its March 21 meeting, approved a land use designation change, rezoning and a conditional use permit for Smarties Academy.

 The conditional use permit was approved with the condition the enrollment is capped at 148 students.
 Smarties Academy has not proposed to make any changes to its operations, building footprint or the property itself.

 If the daycare were to expand its site, the property owners would have to go through the rezoning process again.